ovh/terraform-provider-ovh/website/docs/d/me_installation_template.html.markdown

      * `order`: step or order. specifies the creation order of the partition on the disk
      * `type`: partition type.
      * `volume_name`: The volume name needed for proxmox distribution
-* `supports_distribution_kernel`: This distribution supports installation using the distribution's native kernel instead of the recommended OVHcloud kernel.
 * `supports_sql_server`: This distribution supports the microsoft SQL server.